Alex I Askaroff

 Over the last few decades Alex has been painstakingly building this website to encourage enthusiasts around around the Globe.

-Colliers was started by J Collier as early as 1852.
-I believe that his first premises were at 136 Clapham Road, London.
+Job Collier was born in 1817 and by the time he was 35, a skilled draper, he had started Colliers haberdashery and millinery supplies.
+Job Collier was right at the birth of the sewing machine industry in Britain.
+I believe that his first premises were at 136 Clapham Road, London in 1852.
 The drapers shop grew into a large hardware and haberdashery supplier which stretched along Clapham Road buying adjacent shops as they expanded they then proceeded to operate from stores all around London.

 Today there is no sign of the huge main store in Clapham Road that once must have been a sight to behold.
-I have to wonder at its complete disappearance if it was not bomb damaged during WWII.
+I have to wonder at its complete disappearance.
+Was it from bomb damage during WWII.

 You must have noticed on the Antiques Road Show how so many items date from the late Victorian period.
 It was a time of huge prosperity for Britain.
 Many city houses had running water, electricity was coming in fast and some even had flushing toilets inside the house!
 There’s posh.

-In 1893, J Collier died and the sons later took on J B Keevil as partner and by the turn of the century expanded to over nine shops supplying everything from pianos to kitchen sinks, stockings and horse feed.
+In 1893, aged 76, Job Collier died and the sons later took on J B Keevil as partner and by the turn of the century expanded to over nine shops supplying everything from pianos to kitchen sinks, stockings and even horse feed.

 After the Trades Description Act Colliers simply changed the marks on the sewing machines to ‘supplied by Colliers’ instead of ‘made by Colliers’.
 This way they applied the letter of the law and described their goods correctly.